artefactual/archivematica-docs/user-manual/transfer/transfer.rst

    If your transfer is a bag or a zipped bag, please see :ref:`Bags <bags>`.

-   If your transfer is composed of objects that are the result of digitization, please see :ref:`Digitization output <digitized>`.
+   If your transfer includes access and service/mezzanine files, please see :ref:`Access and service files <access_and_service>`.

    If your transfer is composed of digital forensic disk images, please see :ref:`Forensic image processing <forensic>`.